wapmorgan/UnifiedArchive/docs/API.md

     Returns `ArchiveEntry` that contains all specific information about file stored in archive and described [later in the document](#archiveentry).
-    If file is not in archive, `false` is returned.
+    If file is not in archive, `NonExistentArchiveFileException` is thrown.

 - <span id="UnifiedArchive--getFileResource"></span>
     ```php